Chazos/chazos/README.md

 It should be used as a backend for websites, web apps and mobile apps.

 Chazos is a greek work for stupid.
 Someone who is stupid is someone who is brainless or headless 😁.
+Thus the name chazos.

 ### How to install